Paradise PD: Reception

-On Rotten Tomatoes, the first season holds an approval rating of 40% with an average rating of 5.03/10, based on 5 reviews.
+On Rotten Tomatoes, the first season holds an approval rating of 40%, with an average rating of 5/10 and based on 5 reviews.

 In a negative review, The Daily Dot's Audra Schroeder gave the series a rating of two-and-a-half stars out of five and criticized the series, describing it as "blunt-force humor without much emotional attachment."
-In a similarly unfavorable critique, Decider's Joel Keller recommended that viewers skip the series, saying, "If it were just a little bit funnier, we'd recommend it.
+In a similarly unfavorable critique, Decider's Joel Keller recommended that viewers skip the series: "If it were just a little bit funnier, we'd recommend it.
 But it's just not worth sitting through the many unfunny, dirty gags to get to the good stuff."
-In a more favorable assessment, Konbini's Florian Ques praised the series saying, "The most thrilling aspect of Paradise PD is its natural ability to slip in some real burns aimed at pop culture figures...The humor used to criticize them is very well-executed."
+In a more favorable assessment, Konbini's Florian Ques praised the series: "The most thrilling aspect of Paradise PD is its natural ability to slip in some real burns aimed at pop culture figures...The humor used to criticize them is very well-executed."